-Advancements in technology have ensured anyone with a working internet connection can start day trading for a living.
-But whilst it might be possible, how easy is it and how on earth do you go about doing it?
-This page will look at the benefits of day trading for a living, what and where people are trading, plus offer you some invaluable tips.
+Advancements in technology have ensured anyone with a working internet connection can start day trading for a living from their laptop or PC.
+But whilst it might be possible, how easy is it and how do you go about doing it?

-Despite the obvious allures, comments about day trading for a living also highlight some downsides.
+Despite the obvious allures of taking charge of your investing, comments about day trading full time also highlight some downsides.
 The most prevalent of which are:

 - Solitary lifestyle – Your colleagues may have driven you up the wall at times, but sometimes it’s reassuring to have people around.
 Day trading for a living can get lonely.
 If you don’t like being on your own, think twice.

-- Inconsistent salary – Your salary will fluctuate hugely.
-You might make $3,000 one day and then lose $2,500 the next.
-You probably won’t have a stable salary to rely on.
-On top of that, if you take the day off work you, you won’t get paid a penny.
+- Inconsistent salary – Your salary may fluctuate hugely.
+You might make $3,000 one day and then lose $2,500 the next (or worse).
+You won’t have a stable salary to rely on.
+On top of that, if you take the day off work, you won’t get paid a penny.

-- Career progression – The only thing that can improve is your takings.
+- Career progression – The only thing that can improve is your results.
 You may also find it challenging to get back into the business world.
-Some day trading for a living forums have suggested you’ll be less employable by the end.
+Some ‘day trading for a living’ forums have even suggested that you will be less employable by the end.

 - The battle against bots – Algorithms, automated systems, and bots are all taking over the market.
-They are now responsible for a massive 60% of all market volume.
-Whilst, there will always be a place for humans in the market, you’ll need to find new ways to adapt and evolve if you want to maintain an edge.
+Statistics show that they are now responsible for a massive 60% of all market volume.
+Whilst there will always be a place for humans in the market, you will need to find new ways to adapt and evolve if you want to maintain an edge.

 What Are People Day Trading?